MohamedSabith97/Functional-Doc_HRM/On boarding.md

 > **Labour Office:**

-Labour office process is ensure to get pay the charges for employee for Iqama Issuance and renewal process and like some labour charges.
+Labour office process is ensure to get pay the charges for employee for Iqama Issuance and renewal process and like some labour charges. use to compare the over all data for payment requested in between the Labour Office and Finace portal.

 -	**Newly Required** - use of visible to see the payment request details for new employees to labour office charges for iqama issuance and renewal process. if the payment process is paid then the labour office stage is completed.